zoran-cuckovic/beautiful-jekyll/_posts/2019-12-06-visual-impact-analysis.md

 **NB** If you play with different elevation models, it is advisable to be as precise as possible and to duplicate points instead of generating random points.

-Next, we create viewpoints from these multiple locations.
+Next, we use QGIS Visibility Plugin to create viewpoints from these multiple locations.
 The analysis radius is set to 30 kilometres.

 ![2019-12-4.jpg]({{site.baseurl}}/figures/2019-12-4.jpg)